Discover DBCC CheckIdent: Top 5 Usage

 FAQs

-Q: What is DBCC CHECKIDENT, exactly?
+Q: What is DBCC CHECKIDENT?

 Q: Does it affect the data?